WUSTL-CSE222-FS18/studio-01-studio01_ericlevey_clarkerussell/README.md

 ***Q2.1 Without reviewing the cards, provide three examples of each type of card along with a brief description (try your best).
 Add your answers as a sub-list for each type here:***
 - Criteria
+  * user Friendly - easy to use
+  * attractive - well made
+  * market - will other people buy it
 - Things
+  * device - like a phone
+  * electronics - headphones
+  *
 - Services
+  * automation - do it automatically
+  * music - plays music while it works
+  *
 - Feedback
+  * does it work?
+  *
 - Human Actions
+  * Sending an email
+  * Playing music
+  *
 - Missions
+  * Saving products
+  * New product lines
+  * Increased efficiency

 ### Contrast